LukeThornton92/Milestone-Project-1-OTP/README.md

 ### **Hero Image:**

-- The hero image is intended to be a full screen image with, to ensure the first thing visitors see is the members of the band along with the bands name.
+- The hero image is intended to be a full screen image, to ensure the first thing visitors see is the members of the band along with the bands name.

-- A crucial aspect of the hero image is to display the band, the logo/name and the bands personal styling, which I'm confident
+- A crucial aspect of the hero image is to display the band, the logo/name and the bands personal styling, to ensure anyone visiting sees who and what they are.

 ### **About us:**

-- General Overview
+- The about us is
 - Band Members

 ### **Upcoming Gigs:**

 - I wanted to ensure the upcoming gigs was clearly visible and really popped against the rest of the website, so after researching a few different options I decided on using CSS cards.

 - With the cards having a contrasting white background to help really highlight the 3 separate events, I opted for a black font.

 - I used 2 font styles for the cards, sticking with the "Arimo" for the card headings and "Didact Gothic" for the card text.

 - I chose 3 images for the cards to help make them a bigger and more interesting space on the page, I selected images of the band playing live helping to emphasize the "live" element.

+- As a user, the cards are big and bold on both mobile and desktop making it clear and easy to understand.

 ### **Gallery**